 Heading miles offshore on a sportfisher can be peaceful with good conditions, but if the wind picks up, it can get uncomfortable and possibly dangerous.
 Wind makes fishing more difficult in almost every way, and at some point, it’s not safe.
 Let’s take a look at how wind affects offshore fishing and how much wind is too much.

-That being said, in too much wind, it’s hard to keep baits running properly.
-Trolling surface lures becomes difficult, because the wind and waves make the lure act erratically, which tends to attract fewer bites.
+Ultimately, however, in too much wind it’s hard to keep baits running properly.
+Trolling surface lures becomes difficult because the wind and waves make the lure act erratically, which tends to attract fewer bites.

 Although it can be hard to see, the wind has a big impact on water conditions.
 Wind moves water, creating currents that can weaken or strengthen tides and other currents.
 Ultimately, it comes down to how the wind affects the waves, which are more likely to threaten the boat.
 On its own, wind can push the boat off course, but doesn’t pose a safety hazard until wind speeds reach extreme levels.